Luanbonfim/pokemons-app/README.md

 - Loading states with animated spinners
 - Error handling with user-friendly messages
 - Clean and modern UI with Pokémon-themed styling
+- Infinite scrolling for the Pokémon list

 ## Technologies Used

 - React
 - TypeScript
 - React Router for navigation
-- Context API for state management
+- Redux Toolkit for state management
 - CSS for styling
 - PokeAPI for Pokémon data